 Through the four subfields of anthropology (sociocultural, biological, archaeological, and linguistic) we will explore various themes and issues that directly relate to your day to day life as a global citizen:

 Specifically you will learn theoretical and methodological tools for approaching your own academic interests in a critical manner.
 By the end of this class, you should be able to critically engage the questions:

-Read what the Fall 2018 instructor has to say about the course: 2019 desscrption coming soon
+Read what Fall 2019 instructor Brittni Howard has to say about the course:

 The goal of cultural anthropology is to make the strange familiar and the familiar strange.
 In this course, you will begin to see the world like a cultural anthropologist--interested in how people live, what they believe in, how they talk, what they eat and why, and more.
 All of these elements that make up our daily lives also tell us about the society we live in!
 This course will help you to critically engage the world around you: both here in the US and throughout the world.
 As we often find, the more we know about how people in other societies live, the better we understand our own.

 This class introduces key concepts, topics, and methods in cultural anthropology, one of the four subfields of anthropology.
 We will look at questions that have been foundational in anthropology, such as: “does race exist?,” “are men and women driven by biology?”, “do all human societies have similar patterns of inequality?”.
 We will also look at newer questions like “has the internet changed our social relations?”

 To address these questions, and to help us arrive at a better understanding of human diversity, throughout the semester we will: